Diagnosing MS Isn't Easy — Here's Why

-This article is for undiagnosed people that go to online MS forums, list their symptoms, and ask if they have MS. It’s also for those who track their symptoms, google them, and convince themselves they have MS. Folks, it’s just not that simple.
+This article is for undiagnosed people that go to online MS forums, list their symptoms, and ask if they have MS. It’s also for those who track their symptoms, Google them, and convince themselves they have MS. Folks, it’s just not that simple.
 Here’s why.

 How neurologists test for MS

-Neurologists make the diagnosis partly based on a physical exam that checks all your cranial nerves, reflexes, coordination, balance, and vision.
-Some of the tests involve a tuning fork to check sensation; standing with our eyes closed to see if we sway, fall down, maintain our upright stance, or surprise them with something completely different.
-Our knees and elbows get hammered for reflex briskness or an absence of rebound.
+Neurologists make the diagnosis partly based on a neurological exam that checks all your cranial nerves, reflexes, coordination, balance, and vision.1 Some of the tests may involve a tuning fork to check sensation; standing with our eyes closed to see if we sway, fall down, maintain our upright stance, or surprise them with something completely different.
+Our knees and elbows may get hammered for reflex briskness or an absence of rebound.
 And there are many more weird little procedures that can expose a unilateral abnormality (just on one side), as well as limited vision, hearing, and touch.
 As thorough as it is, it’s just a snapshot in time.

-MS symptoms are similar to other conditions
+MS is similar to other conditions

 The need for blood work